chriskrycho/v4.chriskrycho.com/2016/using-rust-for-scripting.txt

 Summary: >
     Why I might use Rust instead of Python, with walkthroughs for building a simple "script"-like program and a guide for cross-compiling Rust code to Windows from macOS.
 Modified: 2016-11-15 09:00

 ---

 <i class=editorial>**Edit**: fixed some typos, cleaned up implementation a bit based on feedback around the internet.</i>

+<i class=editorial>A lightly edited version of this post was syndicated in [Hacker Bits, Issue 13](https://hackerbits.com/chris-krycho-using-rust-for-scripting/).</i>

+---

 ## I. Using Rust Instead of Python